Guest article written for AllAboutAlpha.com – the official publication of the Chartered Alternative Investment Analyst (CAIA) Association

 Q: What is the state of the global travel industry?

 [Timothy O’Neil-Dunne] The industry is so big that it’s difficult to give a general read of its state.
 It’s a bit like saying ‘what’s the state of the global banking industry?’
 You could do a broad-brush and say that the banking industry is full of corrupt individuals intent on defrauding the world, or you could say that in some markets banking is doing very well- and in others it’s doing terribly.
 It’s the same analogy in travel.
 There are some sectors that do well, for example- China is growing in leaps and bounds, albeit not as fast as people think it might do.
 The price conscious traveller is the guy who is very much in control… he is the chap who determines many things.
-You would think that is mostly a demand-size business.
+For example, why would people pay hundreds to book a holiday months in advance, when it’s just as easy, but a lot cheaper, to book a last minute cruise whenever you want?
+It doesn’t happen.
+If I’m honest, you would think that is mostly a demand-size business.
 In actuality, it’s becoming increasingly- on one side of travel- a supply side business (because of supply constraints).
 The factor that is becoming supply-side dominant is air and air-travel!
 There’s always been a discrepancy between the occupancy (use of feed stock) of air versus hotels.
 If you go back around 10-15 years, you would see they were in synchronisation- operating at c.70% occupancy.
 Now, due to a number of issues such as airline consolidation, there is a tighter level of this, and some airline models- such as the low-cost model, make money.
 Broadly, airline space now operates at around 80% occupancy, and the hotel space at around 70% occupancy.
 This means that the airlines have pricing and control power in the market.
 It becomes harder and harder over time to recognise ‘who’ has the power in the market.
 You assume there is a good healthy intermediary, supply and consumer market.
 There are a lot of conflicts in that- and these complexities and conflicts keep on coming.
 The result?
 This is a market that lives in constant-flux.

 Travel is a market that will always do well, in the absence of one of two factors.
 Firstly… if the global economy goes soft- since travel is a discretionary spend- it will go soft faster than the rest of the economy.
 Secondly… if there is ever an event that cause travel to be inhibited (such as SARS, 9/11, volcanic ash and so on…) it has a ripple-out effect.
 For example, the recent super-storm ‘Sandy’ caused 1-2% of entire US air traffic capacity to be lost.
 You may think you could make this up, but you cannot get this number of people back into the system even when you’re working at 90-97% efficiency.
 It means that a lot of people cancelled and couldn’t travel.
 When you’re typically operating at 2-5% margin? …that has a huge impact in your numbers.
 That said, travel has a huge amount of resilience too – things were back to normal after 9/11 in just 3 months.